Nominations closed Monday 17 August 2020.

 - Recognition as an advocate for children and young people at a national and/or international level.

 5. Contribution to disadvantaged groups

-- Evidence of contribution locally, nationally and/or internationally to disadvantaged children and young people Indigenous groups, refugee groups, rural and remote areas and/or low socioeconomic groups
+- Evidence of contribution locally, nationally and/or internationally to disadvantaged children and young people, including:

-The Paediatric & Child Health Council reserves the right not to award the Medal if all nominations received do not meet the selection criteria.
+The Paediatrics & Child Health Division Council reserves the right not to award the Medal if all nominations received don't meet the selection criteria.

 Unsuccessful nominations, that are of sufficient quality, can be carried over to the following year upon request.